 In the Add Question window we will give you some options for customizing your question.
-You can select your Response type (checkboxes, radio buttons, list, or text) and you can also select the Frequency (if you want the question to be recurring or just asked once).
+You can select your Response type (checkboxes, radio buttons, yes/no, list, or text) and you can also select the Frequency (if you want the question to be recurring or just asked once).
 If you choose for your question to only be asked once, the responses to that question will be saved for that week for historic purposes, but the question will never be asked again.

 Once the custom question is saved, it will be added to the top of the list of reflection questions.
 You can drag and drop to reorder it wherever you like.